davidherszenhaut/rollgraph/README.md

 ## About

 `rollgraph` is a website where users can simulate dice rolls.
 Users can decide how many faces each die has, how many dice they want to roll at a time, and whether or not previous rolls are saved.
-Once some roll data has been recorded, various data visualizations will be constructed based on the data.
+Once some roll data has been recorded, various data visualizations will be constructed based on that data.

 ## Installation